w3spi5/php-discogs-api/README.md

 Symfony Bundle
 --------------

-For the integration of Discogs into Symfony 5, see [calliostro/discogs-bundle](https://github.com/calliostro/discogs-bundle).
+For the integration of Discogs into Symfony 5 or Symfony 6, see [calliostro/discogs-bundle](https://github.com/calliostro/discogs-bundle).

 Installation